 Why did the Board of Education adopt this policy?

 In 2005, Enid Board of Education Members approved a drug prevention policy that included drug testing for students involved in extra-curricular activities sanctioned by the Oklahoma Secondary Schools Activities Association (OSSAA).
 Their goal was simple: to keep students safe by giving them another reason to say no to illegal and performance-enhancing drugs.
-While the policy was inactive for several years, the policy has now been revised and re-implemented to ensure we are providing the safest environment possible at Enid High School and all three middle schools.
+While the policy was inactive for several years, the policy was revised and re-implemented in 2016 to ensure we are providing the safest environment possible at Enid High School and all three middle schools.

 How does this policy encourage drug prevention?